Bettiscombe: Skull legend

-Bettiscombe Manor, a manor house in the village, is known as "The House of the Screaming skull" due to a legend dating from the 19th century.
+Bettiscombe Manor, a manor house in the village, is known as "The House of the screaming skull" due to a legend dating from the 19th century.
+The Bettiscome Manor skulls inspired the 1908 short story "The Screaming Skull" by Francis Marion Crawford.
 Other ghost stories are also associated with the manor.
 The legend maintains that the skull is that of a Jamaican slave belonging to John Frederick Pinney.

 Azariah Pinney's descendants disposed of their Nevis estates and returned to the family home of Bettiscombe Manor in 1830, accompanied by one of the family's black slaves.
 While in his master's service, the servant was taken seriously ill with suspected tuberculosis.
 As he lay dying, the servant swore that he would never rest unless his body was returned to his homeland of Nevis, but when he died, John Frederick Pinney refused to pay for such an expensive burial and instead had the body interred in the grounds of St. Stephen's Church cemetery.
 After the burial, ill fortune plagued the village for many months and screams and crying were heard coming from the cemetery.
 Other disturbances were reported from the manor house, such as windows rattling and doors slamming of their own accord.
 The villagers went to the manor to seek advice.
 The body of the servant was exhumed and the body taken to the manor house.
-In the process of time the skeleton has long since vanished, except for the skull where it has remained in the house for centuries.
+In the process of time the skeleton has long since vanished, except for the skull.

 In 1963 a professor of human and comparative anatomy at the Royal College of Surgeons stated that the skull was not that of a black man but that of a European female aged between twenty-five and thirty.